CDonohoe-Designs/BLE-Control/BLE-Control_Wearable_Schematic_Guide_AD25_v4.md

 - BYPASS links in place (option to defer SMPS bring‑up).
 - 0.1 µF at each VDDx; bulk near device.
 - VDDA/VREF+ decouple to VSSA; short tie to plane.
-- VBAT ≤ 3.6 V, labelled accordingly.
+- VBAT_PROT ≤ 3.6 V, labelled accordingly.
 - EPAD note present; RF/SMPS loops compact.
 - **Naming hygiene:** use `BQ_VDD` for the charger pin; reserve `VDD` for the MCU rail.